A Self-Consistent Computational Framework for Displacive Ferroelectrics from the Condensed Ground State: Application to quantum paraelectrics SrTiO and KTaO

-At low-temperature limit, due to the minimal thermal fluctuation, the inverse dielectric function is expected to be insensitive to temperature variation and saturates to a plateau.
+At low-temperature limit (1-7~K), due to the minimal thermal fluctuation, the inverse dielectric function is expected to be insensitive to temperature variation and saturates to a plateau.
 However, with the decrease in temperature towards zero, experiments have observed a small upturn of $1/\varepsilon(T)$ below a few kelvin~\cite{rowley2014ferroelectric}.
 This anomalous upturn is suggested to be relevant to the coupling of the polarization field with gapless acoustic phonons through electrostrictive effect~\cite{palova2009quantum,khmelnitskii1973phase,rowley2014ferroelectric,fujishita2016quantum}.
-Here we include this effect in the renormalization by adding a correction term related to thermal excitation of the acoustic phonons (see Methods and Supplementary Materials).
+Following the same way, here we include this effect/correction in the renormalization via the correction term $\delta\alpha(T)$ in Eq.~(\ref{alpha}), by adding thermal excitation of the acoustic phonons (see Appendix).
 The electrostrictive coefficient and parameters of the acoustic phonons used in our calculation are determined by independent measurements.
-The predicted results shown in the insets (I) of Fig.~\ref{figyc2} for SrTiO$_3$ and of Fig.~\ref{figyc3} for KTaO$_3$ also exhibit a quantitative agreement with the experimental measurements.
+The predicted results shown in the insets of Fig.~\ref{fig:STO}a for SrTiO$_3$ and of Fig.~\ref{fig:STO}b for KTaO$_3$ also exhibit a quantitative agreement with the experimental measurements.

-We next consider the ferroelectric side of the displacive ferroelectricity for a ferroelectric phase transition.
-The thermal excitation of the collective vector mode is expected to reduce the ferroelectric polarization with an increase in temperature from zero, thereby leading to the phase transition at certain critical temperature.
-To demonstrate the application of the proposed theory to classical ferroelectrics with high transition temperatures, we consider the ferroelectric PbTiO$_3$.
-As its crystal structure is tetragonal with a large distortion ratio $1.062$~\cite{lines2001principles,samara1971pressure}, we re-write the Lagrangian as the one limited by the crystal symmetry (see Supplementary Materials) and derive the free energy of the long-range ordered polarization [Eq.~(\ref{freeenergy})] through a self-consistent renormalization in Fig.~\ref{figyc1}.